-- a) Vacancies shall be filled by open competition, by means of an advertisement on the University's Web site and in the School of Nursing, for at least a two (2) week period.
+a) Vacancies shall be filled by open competition, by means of an advertisement on the University's Web site and in the School of Nursing, for at least a two (2) week period.
 The areas of search may be broadened at the discretion of the Dean.
-A copy of the advertisement shall be forwarded to the Association. - b) Posting shall identify the date of the posting, the academic semester/session, the course name and number (if known at the time of posting), the starting date and duration, the location (on/off campus), weekly hours, the qualifications for the appointment and the application deadline. - c) A copy of the advertisement shall be forwarded to the Association at the same time as it is submitted for publication, along with a list of the publications and distribution points to which it is being submitted.

-d) Selection Committee
+A copy of the advertisement shall be forwarded to the Association.

-- A Selection Committee shall be struck consisting of the Chair of the School of Nursing, who will chair the committee, the Faculty Member teaching/coordinating the course, and another Nursing Faculty member of the School. - ii) The Selection Committee shall follow the standard hiring procedures of the University and the School of Nursing. - ii) The Chair of the Selection Committee shall recommend in writing the preferred candidate(s) to the Dean of Science for approval and appointment.
+- b) Posting shall identify the date of the posting, the academic semester/session, the location, the course name and number (if known at the time of posting), the starting date and duration, the location (on/off campus), weekly hours, the qualifications for the appointment and the application deadline. - c) Selection Committee - A Selection Committee shall be struck consisting of the Chair of the School of Nursing (Program Coordinator if the position is at the CBU site), who will chair the committee, the Faculty Member teaching/coordinating the courses, and another Nursing Faculty member of the School. - ii) The Selection Committee shall follow the standard hiring procedures of the University and the School of Nursing. - iii) The Chair of the Selection Committee shall recommend in writing the preferred candidate(s) to the Dean of Science for approval and appointment.